What is a ‘Right To Work’?

 If a document expires (which not all documents do) you will be notified twice:

-– Once 30 days before it is due to expire, and
+– 30 days before it is due to expire, and

-– Once on the date that the document expires
+– On the date that the document expires

 Please also note.
-For ‘UK Citizens’, the expiry of right to work documents will not result in you losing the right to work if you had previously been manually moderated by our administrator.
-You will still have the right to work according to our system.
+For ‘UK Citizens’, the expiry of right to work documents will not result in you losing the right to work.

 UK Citizens